Year 12 Competition

 I really appreciate everything you guys have done for us and helping us as a generation making our future paths.
 The residential was amazing and I had one of the best times of my life, I wish we got to do it for another whole year.
 I am very happy that I graduated and just wanted to say thank you for helping us and getting us prepared for reality.” - Sutton Scholars student, 2018

 GSD has provided several taster sessions in schools in the West Midlands and has been involved in initiatives run by the University's dedicated Widening Participation Team.
-This year we have participated in the Year 12 'University Taster Day' and the Year 12 'Experience Warwick Summer School'.

 Examples of taster sessions delivered include: